ShaelinB/Portfolio/Current Projects/Jigsaw Wizards/README.md

 **Development:**

 As one of the lead designers on the project, I help shape both the game’s core systems and overall player experience.
 My contributions include designing the moment-to-moment gameplay loop, developing gameplay mechanics, creating UI mockups in Figma, producing pixel art assets, and balancing systems through iterative playtesting.
-I also contribute to the game’s narrative direction, helping align its world and characters with the gane's mechanics to improve immersion and replayability.
+I also contribute to the game’s narrative direction, helping align its world and characters with the game's mechanics to improve immersion and replayability.